garrison0/philterms/posts/meaning.md

 ---
 When I say to you, "I'm going on a walk," you understand me.
 Whatever you understand is the **meaning** of the sentence "I'm going on a walk."
 You might ask these questions:

-* *How* do terms like "I" refer to things in the real world?
+* How do terms like "I" refer to things in the real world?
-* *How* do sentences have meaning?
+* How do sentences have meaning?
-* *How* does meaning relate to truth?
+* How does meaning relate to truth?

-Meaning is not just about sentences; mathematical symbols and stop signs have meaning.
+Meaning is not just about sentences; mathematical symbols and stop signs have meanings.
 The philosophy of language studies [meaning](https://plato.stanford.edu/entries/meaning/), [reference](https://plato.stanford.edu/entries/reference/), and more.